-Victims of bullying must first stop themselves from believing any of the cruel comments, threats, or false posts from the bully; they must focus on positive energy and self love.
+Victims of bullying must first stop themselves from believing any of the cruel comments, threats, or false posts from the bully; they must focus on positive energy and self-love.
 Daily affirmations can help shift their mindset to one in which they embrace their uniqueness and accept themselves for the amazing person they really are.
-Victims of bullying should surround themselves with individuals who help encourage feelings of self confidence.
+Victims of bullying should surround themselves with individuals who help encourage feelings of self-confidence.
 Instead of spending additional time on social media trying to validate themselves (or retaliating on the bully), victims should enroll in a new hobby, start an activity, or join a group that will uplift and encourage them.
-If a child is experiencing cyberbullying, they should not hide it but instead they should share the incidents and find support in their parents, teachers, counselors, resource officers, social media administrators, and local police
+If a child is experiencing cyberbullying, they should not hide it but instead, they should share the incidents and find support in their parents, teachers, counselors, resource officers, social media administrators, and local police

 They may also seek support from groups such StopBullying, and Beyond Bullying.
 To avoid further escalating the incident, they should not personally confront the bully, but allow the proper officials to handle the situation.

-In sharing their stories, it is important to have open dialog with parents and older siblings.
-Victims of bullying may want to share their story with others who have been bullied to help them overcome their ordeal.
+In sharing their stories, it is important to have an open dialog with parents and older siblings.
+Victims of bullying may want to share their stories with others who have been bullied to help them overcome their ordeal.
 One strategy that may be helpful for the victim is to not make themselves too vulnerable on social media.
 Parents should have parental controls on social media outlets, keep the home computer in an open and visible area of the home, and limit the use of all electronics.
 It is also important to keep a record of all bullying communication so that it can be reported to the local authorities.
 To prevent repeated acts of cyberbullying, the victim should stop any communication with the bully, and change their social media handles.

-4. Parents should consider working with an attorney to learn about navigating the legal system to handle cyberbullying
+14. Parents should consider working with an attorney to learn about navigating the legal system to handle cyberbullying

 David Reischer, Esq., Attorney & CEO of LegalAdvice.com